Muhamed Mujić

 Muhamed Mujić (25 April 1933 – 20 February 2016) was a Yugoslav footballer of Bosnian ethnicity.

 Mujić played for Velež Mostar for most of his career and made his international debut in an April 1956 Central European International Cup match against Hungary.
 He was a silver medalist at the 1956 Summer Olympics.
-At the 1962 FIFA World Cup in Chile, he broke Soviet defender Eduard Dubinsky's leg, partially causing his death seven years later.
+At the 1962 FIFA World Cup in Chile, he broke Soviet defender Eduard Dubinski's leg, partially causing his death seven years later.
 Although West German referee Albert Dusch took no action, Mujić was sent home by the Yugoslav football federation, never to be called up again.
 In total, from 1956 to 1962, he scored 17 goals for the national team in 32 appearances.